 Skip to content

-This document is to describe to service teams what they can expect from the secrets management team (SECM) when onboarding to HCP Vault.
+This document is to describe to Service Teams (customers) what they can expect from the Secrets Team when onboarding to HCP Vault.

 Pre-Onboarding Steps#

 1. Service Team: Fill out the Service Level Readiness form for Vault.
-The secrets management team will schedule a meeting to discuss use cases and next steps
+The Secrets Team will schedule a meeting to discuss use cases and next steps

 1. Internal Vault Documentation